 - Capstone: an original, non-recycled 15-20 page paper that includes data analysis

 - Global experience/internship: at least one 8-10 week internship/global experience related to development.
 Students must then submit a 3-5 page paper connecting this internship or experience to their academic study.

 *Beginning with the class of 2021, students must have taken or be enrolled in INAF 252 prior to applying to the Certificate.
-Click here to access certificate requirements by class year.

 Click here for a list of approved courses by semester.
 Please note: You must be logged into a Georgetown University account to view this document.

 Course Petition Process

 Certificate students may petion for courses taken while abroad, at Consortium institutions, or at Georgetown to count as electives.
 Please have a copy of the syllabus ready and click here to access the course petition form.
 For courses taken in a language other than English, please provide a translation.
 Course petition requests are processed every two weeks.

 Applications are accepted on a rolling basis with a final deadline of the end of the student’s junior year.